ScilifelabDataCentre/dds_workshop/docs/2_getting_started_session.md

 ###### Sub-section taks

- - [ ] TASK: Release the project after making sure all the data was uploaded - remember to specify the correct project ID

  - [ ] TASK: Download the project contents, and verify that they are the correct.
 You can download data with your unit admin account.

  - [ ] Optional: If you have another email address, use your Unit Admin / Personnel account to invite that email as a researcher.
 Once you have registered the "researcher" account, authenticate using the researcher account credentials and use the dds data get command as described above to download the data.